-TWS will use an online for abstract submission, the submission site will be open on Feb.
-13, 2017, and at that time a link will be made available through this Call for Abstracts.
+The submission site will open on February 19, 2020.
+Click on the link at the top of this Call to access the submission site.
 The submission site will lead you through the submission steps; guidelines for submissions are summarized below.
 You may initiate a submission, save your work, and return to complete or revise your submission as often as you like until the submission deadline.

 All abstracts will have a blind review by two to three reviewers.
 Please note that presentations from students are welcome but are not given preferential treatment.
 We have found that students do just as well as or better than professionals under our blind review process.